aws/aws-iot-device-sdk-js-v2/samples/browser/pub_sub_minified/README.md

 This sample is exactly the same as the [PubSub](../pub_sub/README.md) browser sample, but it is setup to use a Webpack minimizer.
 The sample is minified with Webpack using the [TerserWrapper plugin](https://webpack.js.org/plugins/terser-webpack-plugin/), which makes the source code harder to read, decreases the total file size, and provides a little extra security due to minimized code.

 **Note**: While minifying makes the code more secure by making it harder to read, it does not necessarily hide secrets or sensitive information, like the AWS credentials in `settings.js` in this sample.
-The use of `settings.js` is for illustration and easy of use purposes only.
-Please always follow best practices for development and security whenever developing applications.
+The use of `settings.js` is for demonstration purposes only.
+Please follow best practices for development and security whenever developing applications.

 Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.